rinfeldev/jskit/packages/floriver-kernel/README.md

 # @floriver/kernel

-Package implementing a set of core functionalities, like higher-kinded types (HKT), that other packages build upon.
+Package implementing a set of core functionalities, like higher-kinded types (HKT) and an object model, that other packages build upon.

 ## Usage